camba1/gotempm/prometheus/README.md

 - `timescaledbExporter`: Settings related to the PostgresSQL metrics exporter that allow Prometheus to scrape the database metrics
 - `prometheus.yml`: Prometheus scrape targets configuration

+Notes:
-Note that ArangoDB and NATS provide end point for Prometheus to scrape metrcis directly and thus there is no need for exporters.
+- The microservices, ArangoDB and NATS provide endpoints for Prometheus to scrape metrics directly and thus they do not need exporters.
+- Since Micro automatically manages the K8s objects for the microservices, exposing the metrics ports to Prometheus is done by patching the Micro created K8s services via service patches.
+The patches can be found under `cicd/K8s/microservicesPatch`